Traders Purchase Large Volume of Plains GP Call Options (NYSE:PAGP)

 Plains GP Holdings, L.P.
-(NYSE:PAGP) was the target of unusually large options trading on Wednesday.
-Investors purchased 3,738 call options on the stock.
-This represents an increase of 1,407% compared to the average daily volume of 248 call options.
+(NYSE:PAGP) was the recipient of some unusual options trading on Wednesday.
+Investors bought 3,738 call options on the company.
+This is an increase of approximately 1,407% compared to the average daily volume of 248 call options.

+A number of institutional investors and hedge funds have recently bought and sold shares of PAGP.
+IFP Advisors Inc grew its stake in Plains GP by 207.0% in the 1st quarter.
+IFP Advisors Inc now owns 2,904 shares of the pipeline company’s stock valued at $27,000 after acquiring an additional 1,958 shares during the period.
+Quadrant Capital Group LLC acquired a new position in shares of Plains GP during the 1st quarter valued at about $31,000.
+GWM Advisors LLC acquired a new position in shares of Plains GP during the 1st quarter valued at about $102,000.
+Vestmark Advisory Solutions Inc. acquired a new position in shares of Plains GP during the 1st quarter valued at about $118,000.
+Finally, NewEdge Wealth LLC boosted its position in shares of Plains GP by 17.1% during the 1st quarter.
+NewEdge Wealth LLC now owns 12,606 shares of the pipeline company’s stock valued at $118,000 after acquiring an additional 1,844 shares during the last quarter.
+80.64% of the stock is owned by institutional investors.

+Several research analysts recently issued reports on the company.
+Wolfe Research reaffirmed a “peer perform” rating on shares of Plains GP in a research report on Wednesday, March 17th.
+Morgan Stanley boosted their target price on Plains GP from $11.00 to $12.00 and gave the stock an “equal weight” rating in a research report on Wednesday, May 26th.
+Zacks Investment Research upgraded Plains GP from a “sell” rating to a “hold” rating in a report on Tuesday.
+Finally, Barclays lowered their target price on Plains GP from $12.00 to $11.00 and set an “equal weight” rating for the company in a research note on Friday, March 19th.
+Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The stock has an average rating of “Buy” and an average target price of $11.75.

 The business also recently disclosed a quarterly dividend, which was paid on Friday, May 14th.
 Investors of record on Friday, April 30th were given a $0.18 dividend.
-This represents a $0.72 annualized dividend and a yield of 6.12%.
-The ex-dividend date of this dividend was Thursday, April 29th.
-Plains GP’s dividend payout ratio (DPR) is presently 9.24%.
+This represents a $0.72 annualized dividend and a dividend yield of 6.09%.
+The ex-dividend date was Thursday, April 29th.
+Plains GP’s payout ratio is currently 9.24%.

-Hedge funds have recently bought and sold shares of the stock.
-IFP Advisors Inc raised its position in Plains GP by 207.0% in the 1st quarter.
-IFP Advisors Inc now owns 2,904 shares of the pipeline company’s stock worth $27,000 after purchasing an additional 1,958 shares during the last quarter.
-Quadrant Capital Group LLC bought a new position in Plains GP in the 1st quarter worth approximately $31,000.
-GWM Advisors LLC bought a new position in Plains GP in the 1st quarter worth approximately $102,000.
-Vestmark Advisory Solutions Inc. bought a new position in Plains GP in the 1st quarter worth approximately $118,000.
-Finally, NewEdge Wealth LLC raised its position in Plains GP by 17.1% in the 1st quarter.
-NewEdge Wealth LLC now owns 12,606 shares of the pipeline company’s stock worth $118,000 after purchasing an additional 1,844 shares during the last quarter.
-Hedge funds and other institutional investors own 80.64% of the company’s stock.

 Plains GP Holdings, L.P. owns and operates midstream energy infrastructure in the United States and Canada.
 It operates through three segments: Transportation, Facilities, and Supply and Logistics.
 The Transportation segment engages in the transportation of crude oil and natural gas liquids (NGLs) on pipelines, gathering systems, and trucks.